Tuesday, November 19, 2019

 All Ages / Bar with I.D.

-STG Presents Jon Boogz and Lil Buck (MAI) - Love Heals All Wounds at The Moore Theatre on Tuesday, November 19, 2019 as a part of our 2019-2020 performing arts season.
+STG Presents Jon Boogz and Lil Buck (MAI) - Love Heals All Wounds at Cornish Playhouse at Seattle Center on Tuesday, November 19, 2019 as a part of our 2019-2020 performing arts season.

 Love Heals All Wounds sheds an impassioned light on the social issues we face as a global community.
 On a daily basis, we are bombarded by a brutal 24-hour news cycle, relentless social media updates, and a slew of superficial comments that impose fabricated value on our lives.
 The constant wave of questioning and criticism has cast a wide shadow over real, everyday obstacles that have plagued our communities for decades.
 Movement Art Is (MAI) takes the audience on a journey delving past the headlines to explore the heartstrings of our shared consciousness.
 Focusing on the issues of climate change, mass incarceration, and immigration, Love Heals All Wounds comes to life through the intricate and urban choreography of Jon Boogz and Lil Buck, the stirring message of spoken word artist Robin Sanders, and an all-star cast of movement artists.